sanity-io/sanity/packages/@sanity/vision/README.md

 Vision is a plugin for Sanity Studio for testing GROQ queries.
 It features:

 * GROQ syntax highlighting so that the query is easier to read.
-* Parsed response so that it is more convenient to navigate and explore.
+* Parsed response that's more convenient to navigate and explore.
 * Switch between datasets
 * Listening for real-time updates